 Affordable and easy to install

 Satellite broadband is cost effective, with monthly subscriptions comparable with equivalent performance ADSL offers.
 Users receive a dish and modem and can either install these themselves, or call on the expertise of a vast network of highly trained engineers.
 The average purchase price across the EU for consumer equipment is EUR 350.
 This initial cost is often eligible for European public funding, and some Member States and regions have used this opportunity to close their digital divides cost-effectively and quickly.

 About the technology

-Connecting to the Internet via satellite means installing a small satellite dish outside your house, flat, school or other building.
-As long as the dish can see the sky, you should easily be able to connect to the Internet.
-The satellite modem needs to be plugged into your computer and no telephone connection is required.
+Connecting to the Internet via satellite means installing a small satellite dish outside a house, flat, school or other building.
+As long as the dish can see the sky, one should easily be able to connect to the Internet.
+The satellite modem needs to be plugged into a computer and no telephone connection is required.
 The dish can be installed by homeowners directly or by a professional installer.
 The quality of service is comparable to DSL and users can access a full range of Internet applications such as surfing the web, emailing, VOIP, downloading music or watching videos.

 European funding for satellite broadband access

 The European Union's aim is to maximise broadband connectivity for all citizens regardless of their location in the EU.
 Satellite broadband is often the only broadband solution for those who live in areas with no or very poor connectivity.
 Voucher schemes have been successfully implemented in some Member States to connect remote communities using satellite broadband.
 Under such a scheme, a public authority provides financial aid (a voucher) to eligible end users with which they can ‘pay’ a registered service provider of their choice for the purchase, installation and activation of satellite user equipment.
 The service provider seeks reimbursement of his costs from the public authority implementing the scheme.
 Please refer to the Guidelines on State aid for broadband networks for more details.